Soo Ae: 2002–2008

 Soo Ae made her small screen debut in 2002 in a one-act drama on MBC, then went on to star in Love Letter, Merry Go Round, and April Kiss.
 She rose to fame after starring in 2004 hit historical drama Emperor of the Sea, which was exported to other Asian countries, South America and the Middle East, introducing Soo Ae to a wider international audience.

-With her classical beauty and innocent, elegant image, Soo Ae gained the moniker "queen of tears" for her well-received takes in melodramas.
-But she revamped that image in the 2007 romantic comedy Two Outs in the Ninth Inning opposite Lee Jung-jin, playing a 30-year-old foul-mouthed, disheveled and jaded single woman struggling with life and love.
-Soo Ae in reality was known for her a husky, neutral voice, which helped her tomboyish performance feel so natural.
-But her voice wasn't always a plus.
-She said, "I've been told many times that my voice would be a detriment to my career.
+Soo Ae gained the moniker "queen of tears" for her well received takes in melodramas.
+But she revamped that image in the 2007 romantic comedy Two Outs in the Ninth Inning opposite Lee Jung-jin, playing a 30 year old foul mouthed disheveled and jaded single woman struggling with life and love.
+Soo Ae in reality was known for her a husky, neutral voice.
+She once said, "I've been told many times that my voice would be a detriment to my career'.
 When I first got started, a lot of viewers posted comments online that they changed the channel because of the way I talk. [...]
 It was odd because I thought of my husky voice as my biggest asset.
 So I would tell people, "Keep on listening, you'll get to like it."

 After a successful big screen debut in A Family, Soo Ae starred opposite Jung Jae-young in the comedy Wedding Campaign, and Lee Byung-hun in the melodrama Once in a Summer.

 In 2008, she was cast as the titular Sunny in a film about an ordinary housewife who becomes a "consolatory band" singer in order to search for her husband who has been dispatched to fight alongside American troops in the Vietnam War.
 Director Lee Joon-ik sought to tell a war story from a female-centric point of view, saying the film deals with the meaning of love and humanitarian as it depicts a long voyage of self-discovery.
 In a scene where she drinks heavily at a U.S. army base, Soo Ae revealed that she drank more than half a bottle of whisky at the director's criticism that she didn't look convincing enough.
 As a result of drinking so much alcohol, she became really drunk, adding reality to the scene where she throws up in the toilet and blacks out.
 Her commitment to the film paid off, and Soo Ae received multiple Best Actress awards for her performance.